Bai Hotel Cebu

 Bai Hotel Cebu (stylized as bai Hotel Cebu) is a 668-room capacity hotel in Mandaue, Cebu.
-It is the largest hotel in the Visayas by room capacity.
+It is the largest hotel in Visayas by room capacity.

 History

 The hotel started operations after its soft opening on September 27, 2017.
 By October 2018, all of its 668 rooms were ready and the grand opening for the hotel was held on November 23 of the same year.

 Facilities

 Bai Hotel Cebu occupies a lot spanning 69000 sqm and has 668 room sorted under ten classifications.
 The hotel building itself is 23-storeys high.
 It also hosts the Lapu Lapu Ballroom, an events venue.
+The Bureau of Fire Protection installed a 360-degree CCTV camera on the hotel rooftop to detect smoke from fire incidents in Mandaue.

 Management

 Bai Global Properties Group manages Bai Hotel Cebu.
 The hotel is a member of WorldHotels, an international group of independent hotels, since April 9, 2016.